1982-1989: Heavy Metal Megastar

 and futuristic atmosphere, and also heralded further studio experiments

-based on a wider use of synthetic colors enhancing spectacular guitar
+based on a wider use of synthetic beams, enhancing spectacular guitar

 The